 When you are sick, you and your baby will almost always benefit from continuing to breastfeed.
 There are very few illnesses that require a mother to stop nursing.
 Since most illnesses are caused by viruses that are most contagious before you even realize you are sick, your baby has already been exposed before you even develop symptoms (such as fever, diarrhea, vomiting, rash, runny nose, cough, etc).
-Continuing to breastfeed will help protect your baby from the infection, because your body produces antibodies to the specific bug that is causing the infection, and you pass them on to the baby in your milk.
+Continuing to breastfeed will help protect your baby from the infection, because your body produces antibodies to the specific bug that is causing the infection, and you pass them on to the baby in your breastmilk.
 Often, a breastfed baby will be the only member of the family who doesn’t get sick.
 If he does get sick, he will usually have a much milder case than the older members of the family.

 Illnesses are most often transmitted through skin contact and secretions from the mouth and nose.
 Be sure to wash your hands often, and try to avoid face-to-face contact, and sneezing near the baby.